5G-MAG/rt-5gms-application/README.md

-# 5GMSd-Aware Applications
+# 5GMS-Aware Applications

-This repository holds applications that can be used to test and demo other 5G-MAG Reference Tools related to 5GMSd.
+This repository holds applications that can be used to test and demonstrate other 5G-MAG Reference Tools related to 5GMS.

 ## Current Applications and Folders